renehorstmann/Pixelc/doc.md

 ![img](res/button_save_hd.png) Upscale the image to at least *HD MIN SIZE*.
 Better for sharing the image, because most image viewer will render pixel art wrong.

-If *SAVER LAYERS MERGED* is activated, all layers are merged into a single image.
+If *SAVE LAYERS MERGED* is activated, all layers are merged into a single image.

 *PNG* will save the frames next to each other, while *GIF* will animate them.